mozilla/release-notes/README.md

 ## Usage

 To update the data in this repo you can run a simple script which will pull the data from an instance of [Nucleus][] and populate the JSON files in the `releases` folder.
+After following one of the update procedures below you can commit and push the changes to the JSON files if you need to manually update the release notes data on the website.

 ### Docker